OpenLoco/ObjectEditor/README.md

 # Features

+## 2.0.0

+- Cross-platform
+- Dark mode
+- Flag editing support
+- Locomotion `ObjData` folder:
+  - Can open and edit all object types
+  - Can save object types back to `dat` file format (albeit with no encoding)
+  - Can display image table and string table of all objects (and sound data for SoundObject), and allow editing of them

+## 1.0.5

+- Windows-only
+- Property/hex viewer
 - Locomotion `ObjData` folder:
   - Can open and edit all object types
   - Can save object types back to `dat` file format (albeit with no encoding)